 River Nera is one of the best (if not “THE” best) rivers in Central Italy.
-It crosses three different regions (Marche, Umbria, Latium), entering river Tiber not far from Orte, one of the many small villages scattered all around Tuscia, where nature and history are mixed to offer tourism the peak of pleasure during your holidays.
+It crosses three different regions (Marche, Umbria, Latium).
+It enters the Tiber not far from Orte, one of the many small villages scattered all around Tuscia, where nature and history are mixed to offer tourism the peak of pleasure during your holidays.

 Fly anglers have learnt to appreciate river Nera since many years, thanks to its unique environment which goes from the small river appearance to the lower and quieter wider spaces.

-Casting is not easy everywhere.
-There are some sections of the river which ask for high level casting skill because of the vegetation almost reaching the water surface.
+River Nera is not any easy river.
+There are some sections where high level casting skill is a must.
+This because of the vegetation, almost reaching the water surface.
 Also in open space, proper casting might be very difficult: flats, eddies, very vast currents, rocks and boulders…

 Lucky enough, however, this is not a fully hard river.
 Some spots are quiet and fish can be approached easily enough for a perfect cast.
 Appropriate approach is another problem: fish are very scary and – contrary to what most anglers do – entering the water should be avoided as much as possible.

 Having more than one rod (one for each typical situation) would be the best choice but only insane anglers would appreciate this suggestion.
 Walking along the banks, often crossing intrigued paths or fallen trees or dark bushes is a hard affair and the least tackle we have, the better.

 River Nera asks for from 6″ to 8″ #2-5 line.
 DT or WF is a personal choice.
 Consider that in most cases long or very long casts are of little or no use.
 Curve, serpentine, reach casts are what a skilled angler should choose.